arizakevin/Enhanced-component-with-modal/README.md

 # Description
+**withModal.js** is a <a href = "https://reactjs.org/docs/higher-order-components.html">Higher-Order Component</a>
-withModal.js is a Higher-Order Component that consumes any component/screen, a button, and a modal, and returns the component/screen enhanced with all the logic necessary for your modal to work, and then it places the button wherever you set it on your component/screen.
+that consumes any component/screen, a button, and a modal, and returns the component/screen enhanced with all the logic necessary for your modal to work, and then it places the button wherever you set it on your component/screen.

 # Installation